tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 # print out their choices
 print( f"You chose {weapon}, then {job}, then {value}, then {decade}, then {animal}.")
 ```
-Press the Play button and make sure your responses are recorded correctly!
+Press the Play button and make sure your responses are recorded correctly.

 <img width="960" alt="quizquestions" src="https://user-images.githubusercontent.com/12758612/87186575-9a72eb80-c2a0-11ea-9b13-c3a7cd3649b3.png">